Graduates: About your Award Notification

 Unsubsidized Federal Loans

-The loan limit for Federal Stafford Loans is $20,500 per academic year.
-The maximum amount of loans that a student can receive over the course of higher education is Unsubsidized loans are low-interest loans that help eligible students pay for their education.
+The loan limit for the Federal Direct Unsubsidized loan is $20,500 per academic year.
+The maximum amount of loans that a student can receive over the course of higher education Unsubsidized loans are low-interest loans that help eligible students pay for their education.
 This program enables you to borrow directly from the federal government.
 You must be enrolled at least half-time (4.5 credits) to be eligible.
 The loan amounts are determined by the results of the FAFSA.
 Repayment on unsubsidized loans begins six months after you are no longer enrolled at least half-time or leave school completely The interest starts to accrue on unsubsidized loans as soon as the first disbursement is released.
 The interest must be paid by you during enrollment periods.
 You may